Avoiding Disparity Amplification under Different Worldviews: Related Work

 The four-fifths rule has inspired the work of Feldman et al.~\citeyearpar{feldman2015certifying} and Zafar et al.~\citeyearpar{zafar2017fairness-aistats}, who deal with a generalization of the four-fifths rule, called the \emph{$p$\% rule}, in their efforts to remove disparate impact.
 On the other hand, many others~\citep{calders2009building, calders2010three, kamishima2012fairness, zemel2013learning} consider the difference, rather than the ratio, of the positive classification rates.
 Our discrimination criterion is a generalization of this difference-based measure, but it differs from the others in that it uses the construct rather than the observed data.

 Other works in the field of fair machine learning deal with aspects of discrimination that are not well described by positive classification rates.
+Hardt et al.~\citeyearpar{hardt2016equality} characterize nondiscrimination through \emph{equalized odds}, which requires that two measures of misclassification, false positive and false negative rates, be equal for all protected groups. \emph{Calibration}, Chouldechova~\citeyearpar{chouldechova2017fair} points out, is widely accepted in the ``educational and psychological testing and assessment literature''.
+In another work, Friedler et al.~\citeyearpar{friedler2019comparative} create a benchmark for empirically evaluating the consequences of imposing these and other definitions of fairness, finding that many, but not all, definitions lead to similar model behavior.

 Dwork et al.~\citeyearpar{dwork2012fairness} formally define \emph{individual fairness} and give examples of cases where models are blatantly unfair at the individual level even though they satisfy demographic parity.
-Datta et al.~\citeyearpar{datta2017proxy} tackle the issue that some parts of a model could be discriminatory even if the model, when taken as a whole, does not appear to have discriminatory effect.
-Liu et al.~\citeyearpar{liu2018delayed} consider the delayed impact of a decision, noting that a ``positive'' loan decision can harm borrowers if they eventually default on the loan.
-Zafar et al.~\citeyearpar{zafar2017fairness-www} point out a that a model can have a higher misclassification rate for one protected group than another, and they propose a method for mitigating this form of discrimination.
-Hardt et al.~\citeyearpar{hardt2016equality} characterize nondiscrimination through \emph{equalized odds}, which requires that two measures of misclassification, false positive and false negative rates, be equal for all protected groups.
-Finally, \emph{predictive parity}, Chouldechova~\citeyearpar{chouldechova2017fair} points out, is widely accepted in the ``educational and psychological testing and assessment literature''.
-In this paper, we prove that equalized odds, but not predictive parity, is sometimes a useful way to avoid disparity amplification.
-We refer the reader to a survey by Romei and Ruggieri~\citeyearpar{romei2014multidisciplinary} for a discussion of other measures of discrimination.
+Although individual fairness is sometimes considered to be in conflict with group-based notions of fairness, Binns~\citeyearpar{binns2020apparent} argues otherwise, instead pointing to the difference in worldviews as the truly important factor.
+He then lists demographic parity and calibration as corresponding to the WAE and WYSIWYG worldviews, respectively.
+For the WYSIWYG worldview, he reasons that if calibration is satisfied, no applicant would receive a less favorable outcome than a less qualified applicant, assuming that the calibrated scores accurately describe the degree to which the applicant is qualified.
+By contrast, in this paper we prove that equalized odds, but not calibration, is an effective way to avoid disparity amplification under the WYSIWYG worldview.